BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

 To measure semantic alignment, \task~uses two metrics.
-The first metric is the F-1 score of exact match $\textrm{EM}([(\hat{l}_i,\hat{t}_i)_{i=1:n}],[(l_i,t_i)_{i=1:n}])$ between generated segments $[(\hat{l}_i,\hat{t}_i)_{i=1:n}]$ and annotated segments $[(l_i,t_i)_{i=1:n}]$ \citep{tjong-kim-sang-de-meulder-2003-introduction}.
+The first metric is the F-1 score of exact match $\textrm{EM}(\hat{T}^L, T^L)$ between generated segments $\hat{T}^L$ and annotated segments $T^L$ \citep{tjong-kim-sang-de-meulder-2003-introduction}.
 A generated segment $(\hat{l}_i,\hat{t}_i)$ is considered an exact match to an annotated segment $(l_j,t_j)$ if their texts and labels are the same.
-The F1 score is then computed as the harmonic mean of precision (the fraction of generated segments with at least one exact match) and recall (the fraction of annotated segments with at least one exact match).
+The F1 score is then computed as the harmonic mean of precision (the fraction of generated segments an exact match) and recall (the fraction of annotated segments with an exact match).
 However, the F-1 score of exact match $\textrm{EM}(*)$ can be too strict since minor token-level differences between segment texts can lead to a mismatch.
-Therefore, \task~additionally uses the character-level F-1 score $\textrm{F1}_{\textrm{char}}([(\hat{l}_i,\hat{d}_i)_{i=1:n}],[(l_i,d_i)_{i=1:n}])$ motivated by part-of-speech (POS) tagging \citep{marcus-etal-1993-building}.
-The metric treats structured text segmentation as a character-level labeling task, where each character in the input text $d$ is assigned a label from the set of potential labels $L$, based on the segment it belongs to.
+Therefore, \task~additionally uses the character-level F-1 score $\textrm{F1}_{\textrm{char}}(\hat{T}^L, T^L)$ motivated by part-of-speech (POS) tagging \citep{marcus-etal-1993-building}.
+The metric treats structured text segmentation as a character-level labeling task, where each character in the input $d$ is assigned a label from the set $L$, based on the segment it belongs to.
 Specifically, all characters in $\hat{t}_i$ are assigned the label $\hat{l}_i$, and likewise for annotated segments.
 The metric is then calculated as the weighted F-1 score between character-level labels from generated segments and those from annotated segments.
-Both the F-1 score of exact match $\textrm{EM}(*)$ and the character-level F-1 score $\textrm{F1}_{\textrm{char}}(*)$ range from zero to one, with higher values indicating better alignment between generated segments and annotated segments.
+Both the F-1 score of exact match $\textrm{EM}(*)$ and the character-level F-1 score $\textrm{F1}_{\textrm{char}}(*)$ range from zero to one, with higher values indicating better alignment between generated and annotated segments.
+Compared with SFT, different starting tokens that correspond to the same boundary have the same value for both metrics.